-AACSB: Analytical Thinking Blooms: Understana Learning Objective: 02-05 Explain the three steps of the planning phase of the strategic marketing process.
-Level of Difficulty: 2 Medium Topic: Market program
+AACSB: Analytical Thinking Blooms: Understand Learning Objective: 02-05 Explain the three steps of the planning phase of the strategic marketing process.
+Level of Difficulty: 2 Medium Topic: The Four Ps

-367. A campus service organization annually raises money through the sale of T-shirts.
-What are the (p.
-38) major components of the marketing program it should use to increase sales?
-Give one example of each.
+358. A campus service organization annually raises money through the sale of T-shirts.
+What are the major components of the marketing program it should use to increase sales?
+Give at least one example of each.